basarat/byots/README.md

 [![NPM](https://nodei.co/npm-dl/byots.png)](https://nodei.co/npm/byots/)

-> Kudos to the TypeScript team for maintaining all the code that this project depends on.
-This project is just a minor automation on top.

-Reasons Why:
+**Still Just TypeScript**

 * `byots` will use whatever TypeScript version you install *in your application*.
 So you are actually using whatever TypeScript you bring in (recommend `npm install typescript@next`).

+**But with the following advantages**

 * Provide `ts` globally.
 If you are doing heavy TypeScript work this helps e.g. [alm](http://alm.tools) / atom-typescript / tslint all do this.
-* Export better defs
-    * We expose the internal APIs (the ones that have `/* internal */`).
+* With a better definition file.
+We expose the internal APIs (the ones that have `/* internal */`).
+It helps experiment by copy pasting from the TypeScript source code.

+> The definitions are updated daily automatically and our version numbers match the TypeScript nightly version numbers.

 ## Install
 In your package.json